shashankalok11/PRODIGY_CS_01/README.md

 - **License**: Information about the software license.
 - **Contributing**: Guidelines for contributing to the project.
 - **Contact**: Your contact information.

-You can adjust the content as needed to better fit your project specifics.